rockthejvm/rockthejvm.github.io/_posts/2024-04-20-websockets2.md

 ```
 In the `obj.ChatMsg` branch we now add `obj.ChatMsg.from.name.name` to access the user name.
 Everything else remains the same.

-Now to run our application, we first need to start our Redis and Postgres docker containers, and finally our application server.
+Now to run our application, we first need to start our Redis and Postgres Docker containers using Docker-Compose, and finally our application server.
 The application should function closely to the original.

 ## 12. Conclusion
 In conclusion, this article has gone in-depth on how to implement Redis and Postgres in a Scala application using the redis4cats and skunk libraries.
 Now we can persist our messages, and rip all the benefits of storing our information in Redis such as high availability and persistence.